rnabioco/valr/cran-comments.md

   Status: 1 NOTE

-  checking package dependencies ...
-NOTE
   Package suggested but not available for checking: 'GenomicRanges'

   GenomicRanges is available as a Bioconductor package.

 * on rhub (windows, release and devel versions)

   Status: 1 Note

   Packages suggested but not available for checking:
   'GenomicRanges' 'IRanges' 'S4Vectors'